Members' Congressional Handbook

 Photographs provided by a constituent may implicate the gift rule.
 Contact the Committee on Ethics at x57103 for more information.

-All invoices for subscriptions received by the Office of Finance through the close of business January 2 will be debited from the current MRA year.
+All invoices for these subscriptions received by the Office of Finance through the close of business January 2 will be debited from the current MRA year.
 Subscriptions beginning on January 1 or 2 may be debited from either allowance year, as directed by the Member.

 Costs related to providing Congressional Record subscriptions to constituents, private entities, or public entities are not reimbursable.